FoneG/FoneG/README.md

 ### Hi there 👋

-- :cn: I’m an iOS developer in Beijing
+- :cn: I’m an iOS developer in HangZhou
 - :computer: Focusing on Swift & iOS

 <br>